bending456/OpenMMKant/README.md

 ## Analysis
-- Trajectory files like test.pkl can be opened and analyzed using the notebook in ./test
+- Trajectory files like test.pkl can be opened and analyzed using the notebook bd_sims.ipynb in ./tests.
+Note that an example for computing mean square displacements (MSD) is provided therein.
 - code will also generate pdb/dcd files.
 These can be opened using vmd -- VMD: load test.pdb.
 Right click entry in GUI.
 Select Load Data Into Molecule.
 Select dcd